jbowdre/virtuallypotato/content/posts/k8s-on-vsphere-node-template-with-packer/index.md

 variable "common_content_library_name" {
   type        = string
-  description = "The name of the target vSphere content library, if used. (e.g. 'sfo-w01-cl01-lib01')" default     = null
+  description = "The name of the target vSphere content library, if used. ('Lab-CL')" default     = null
 }